 Step 1: Heat the Oil

-Heat olive oil in a large soup pot over medium heat.
+Heat the olive oil in a large soup pot over medium heat.

-Once the meat is cooked through, add the diced onion, celery, and carrots.
-Cook for about 5 minutes while stirring occasionally.
-Then add crushed garlic and cook for an additional minute.
+Add the diced onion, celery, and carrots.
+Cook for about 5 minutes, stirring occasionally, until the vegetables begin to soften.
+Add the crushed garlic and cook for 1 more minute.

 Step 9: Serve